xxl4/me/source/_posts/IT-security-2024-09-25.md

 **What is Email Spam?**

-Email spam refers to unsolicited, bulk emails sent to a large number of recipients, typically for marketing or malicious purposes.
-These emails are often irrelevant to the recipient and can be intrusive, time-consuming, and potentially harmful.
+Email spam is unsolicited, unwanted, and often irrelevant email messages sent in bulk to a large number of recipients.
+It can include:

-**How Spam Works:**

-Spammers typically use automated software called "spambots" to send out massive amounts of emails.
-They often obtain email addresses from public sources, harvested websites, or through hacking attacks.
-Spam messages may contain viruses, malware, phishing links, or other malicious content.
+* Advertisements for products or services
+* Phishing scams
+* Malware attacks
+* Chain letters or pyramid schemes

-**How to Fight Spam:**
+**How to Fight Email Spam:**

-**1. Use Spam Filters:**
+**1. Use a Spam Filter:**

-Most email providers offer spam filters that help identify and block spam messages.
-Make sure to enable these filters to reduce the amount of spam you receive.
+* Most email providers offer built-in spam filters that automatically scan incoming messages for suspicious content.
+* Consider using a third-party spam filter for additional protection.

-**2. Be Cautious of Suspicious Emails:**
+**2. Be Cautious of Attachments and Links:**

-Avoid opening emails from unknown senders or those with suspicious subject lines, attachments, or links.
-If you click on a malicious link or attachment, your computer or personal information could be compromised.
+* Never open attachments from unknown senders.
+* Hover over links before clicking on them to check the destination URL.

-**3. Protect Your Email Address:**
+**3. Avoid Sharing Your Email Address:**

-Avoid posting your email address publicly on websites or social media platforms.
-When signing up for new accounts or services, use a disposable email address to protect your primary address.
+* Only provide your email address on trusted websites.
+* Use a dedicated email address for online shopping and other non-essential activities.

+**4. Unsubscribe from Unwanted Emails:**

+* Look for unsubscribe links at the bottom of spam emails.
+* If you receive emails from a sender that you don't want, report them as spam and unsubscribe.

-**4. Report Spam:**
+**5. Report Spam:**

-If you receive a spam email, report it to your email provider.
-This helps improve the effectiveness of spam filters and reduces the number of spam messages you receive in the future.

-**5. Use Anti-Spam Software:**

-Consider using dedicated anti-spam software that provides additional layers of protection against spam and malware.
-These programs can identify and filter out suspicious emails before they reach your inbox.

-**6. Manage Mailing Lists:**

-If you subscribe to mailing lists, make sure to unsubscribe from any that you no longer want to receive emails from.
-Unsubscribing helps reduce the number of spam emails you receive and prevents your address from being sold or shared with other spammers.
+* Most email providers allow you to report spam messages.
+* Reporting spam helps email providers identify and block spammers.

+**6. Create Strong Passwords:**

+* Spammers often use automated tools to guess weak passwords.
+* Create strong passwords that are at least 12 characters long and include a combination of letters, numbers, and symbols.

+**7. Use Two-Factor Authentication:**

+* Two-factor authentication adds an extra layer of security by requiring you to provide a code sent to your phone or email in addition to your password.

-**7. Be Vigilant and Educate Yourself:**
+**8. Educate Yourself:**

-Stay up-to-date on the latest spam techniques and best practices.
-Educate yourself and your employees about spam risks and how to avoid them.
+* Be aware of the latest spam tactics and how to protect yourself.

-**Remember:**

-Fighting spam is an ongoing process.
-While it's impossible to eliminate it entirely, by following these steps, you can effectively reduce the amount of spam you receive and protect yourself from potential threats.
+* Visit websites like the Federal Trade Commission (FTC) or the Internet Crime Complaint Center (IC3) for information and resources.

+**9. Consider Disposable Email Addresses:**

+* Create temporary email addresses for online shopping or signing up for newsletters to avoid spam.
+* These addresses can be discarded after a period of time.

+**10. Use a Virtual Private Network (VPN):**

+* A VPN encrypts your internet connection, making it harder for spammers to track your online activities and harvest your email address.

 ## What is passive keyless entry (PKE)?
 [Read more](https://www.techtarget.com/whatis/definition/passive-keyless-entry-PKE)

 Published: Tue, 17 Sep 2024 13:00:00 GMT

-Passive keyless entry (PKE), also known as keyless entry, is an advanced automotive security and convenience feature that allows drivers to lock and unlock their vehicles without the need for a traditional metal key.
-PKE systems use a combination of radio frequency identification (RFID) and sensors to detect the presence of an authorized key or key fob within a certain range of the vehicle.
+Passive keyless entry (PKE), also known as proximity keyless entry, is a system that allows a driver to enter and start a vehicle without the use of a traditional key.
+The system uses a short-range wireless signal to communicate between the key fob and the vehicle, and allows the driver to unlock the doors and start the engine simply by being in close proximity to the vehicle.

-When the authorized key or key fob is in close proximity to the vehicle, PKE sensors detect its signal and send a message to the vehicle's electronic control unit (ECU).
-The ECU then verifies the key's authenticity and grants access to the vehicle.
-This enables drivers to unlock the doors and start the engine without having to physically insert a key into the ignition.

-PKE systems provide several advantages over traditional key systems, including:

-* **Convenience:** Drivers no longer have to fumble with keys or worry about losing them.
-They can simply carry the key or key fob in their pocket or purse and gain access to their vehicle with ease.

-* **Security:** PKE systems enhance vehicle security by preventing unauthorized access.
-The vehicle will only unlock if the authorized key or key fob is present, making it more difficult for thieves to gain entry.

-* **Comfort:** PKE systems can be combined with other features, such as remote start, allowing drivers to start their vehicles from a distance on cold or hot days.

-PKE technology has become increasingly common in modern vehicles, especially in luxury and high-end models.
-Many manufacturers offer PKE as a standard feature or as an optional upgrade.

 ## First CyberBoost Catalyse startup cohort named
 [Read more](https://www.computerweekly.com/news/366610576/First-CyberBoost-Catalyse-startup-cohort-named)

 Published: Tue, 17 Sep 2024 03:30:00 GMT

-Immersive Labs, Psyomics, and What3Words
+Sure, here is the first CyberBoost Catalyse startup cohort named:

+* **Arkose Labs** - develops fraud prevention software tools
+* **Behavox** - uses artificial intelligence to ensure compliance and prevent money laundering and insider training
+* **BioCatch** - provides behavioural biometrics technology
+* **Cato Networks** - cloud-based, secure networking provider
+* **Check Point Software Technologies** - specialises in cybersecurity solutions for enterprises and governments
+* **Corvus Insurance** - provides cyber insurance
+* **CrowdStrike** - cloud-based endpoint protection platform
+* **CyberArk** - provides privileged access management solutions
+* **Darktrace** - uses artificial intelligence for threat detection
+* **FireEye** - provides cybersecurity software and services
+* **Fortinet** - develops and markets cybersecurity solutions such as firewalls, intrusion prevention systems, and endpoint security software
+* **Mandiant** - provides threat intelligence and incident response services
+* **McAfee** - provides cybersecurity software and services
+* **Palo Alto Networks** - develops and sells cybersecurity platforms
+* **SentinelOne** - provides endpoint protection and detection and response (EDR) solutions
+* **Tanium** - provides endpoint management and security software
+* **Tenable** - provides cybersecurity software and services
+* **Veracode** - provides application security solutions

+These startups were selected for the CyberBoost Catalyse program based on their innovative cybersecurity solutions and their potential to make a significant impact on the industry.
+The program will provide them with mentorship, resources, and support to help them grow and succeed.

 ## Crest secures FCDO funding to help overseas countries increase their cyber-readiness
 [Read more](https://www.computerweekly.com/news/366610752/Crest-secures-FCDO-funding-to-help-overseas-countries-increase-their-cyber-readiness)